-The needs and challenges of CBOW are also the primary research focus in Sabine Lee's recent academic work Children Born of War in the Twentieth Century.
-Lee puts the focus on the life courses of children born of coercive relationships as well as of children born out of consensual relationships in conflict zones.
-The attitudes of the local communities, in addition to government policies towards mothers and their children, are both analysed.
+the life courses of children born of coercive relationships as well as of children born out of consensual relationships in conflict zones.
+The attitudes of the local communities, in addition to government policies towards mothers and their children, are both analysed.26

-Recently, CBOW appear to be of interest to some psychological studies, in which the emphasis is placed on the interrelatedness of identity, stigma and trauma, and the intergenerational issues that could have an impact on the wellbeing of these children, including their mental health.

-Special reference should be made to the work of the current United Nations Special Representative of the Secretary-General on Sexual Violence in Conflict, Pramila Patten, who put the focus on the plight as well as the rights of CBOW at the International Day for the Elimination of Sexual Violence in Conflict in 2018.
-Patten focuses on countering the culture of impunity of sexual violence into a culture of accountability, one in which there is no longer space or acceptance for stigmatisation and discrimination towards women and their children.
+- 16. Recently, CBOW appear to be of interest to some psychological studies, in which the emphasis is placed on the interrelatedness of identity, stigma and trauma, and the intergenerational issues that could have an impact on the wellbeing of these children, including their mental health.27 - 17.
+Special reference should be made to the work of the current United Nations Special Representative of the Secretary-General on Sexual Violence in Conflict, Pramila Patten, who has put the focus on the plight as well as the rights of CBOW, at the International Day for the Elimination of Sexual Violence in Conflict 2018.
+Patten focuses on countering the culture of impunity of sexual violence, into a culture of accountability, one in which there is no longer space or acceptance for stigmatisation and discrimination towards women and their children.28 - 18.
 Although the research on CBOW is still quite recent, the studies that have been conducted have placed emphasis on similar issues.
-Besides
+Besides focusing on the reasons for the silence of the multitude of international actors when it comes to CBOW, most research has considered the psychosocial consequences and the particular difficulties facing these children.
+Little research has been made, however, on how to safeguard the rights enshrined in the CRC for CBOW in an effective manner, which this research aims to do.29